madskjeldgaard/supercollider-h4x-nvim/README.md

 Requires [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html)

 `:SCNVIMFuzzyHelp`

 Use fuzzy finding (fzf / skim) to search for help

 Requires [scnvim](https://github.com/davidgranstrom/scnvim) and either [fzf.vim](https://github.com/junegunn/fzf.vim) or [skim.vim](https://github.com/lotabout/skim.vim)

 `:SCNvimFuzzyDef`

 Use fuzzy finding (fzf / skim) to search for definitions

 Requires [scnvim](https://github.com/davidgranstrom/scnvim) and either [fzf.vim](https://github.com/junegunn/fzf.vim) or [skim.vim](https://github.com/lotabout/skim.vim)

 `:SCCompileThis`

 Compile cpp plugin

 `:SCHelpWatch`

 Run schelp-watch, a little helper tool that runs the help docs you are working on in a browser and recompiles it every time you make a change.

 See [schelp-watch](https://github.com/elgiano/schelp-watch) for dependencies.

-`:GetSCHelpWatch`
+`:SCGetHelpWatch`

-Download schelp-watch to your project and add it to your .gitignore list so that it doesn't mess up your git stuffs.
+Download schelp-watch to to this plugin's diretory.
+This happens automatically when you use `:SCHelpWatch`

 `:SCGetSource`

 Download source code for supercollider (for developing)

 # Options